EQUENOS/dislash.py/README.md

 📄 Slash commands is a new discord API feature that allows to build user-friendly commands.
 Once "`/`" is pressed on keyboard, the entire list of slash-commands pops up.
 The list includes hints and short descriptions which make exploring your bot much easier.

-📄 This library is a python wrapper that makes the process of creating slash-commands much easier.

 # Installation

 Run any of these commands in terminal: